Some Useful LSF Commands

 A few commands of the most useful commands are explained here, in particular, bsub, bhist, bjobs, bqueues, and bkill.
 Fuller explanations are on the man pages, e.g. type

 on the command line.
-Or see the Platform LSF Documentation.
+Or see the IBM LSF Documentation.

 An executable file is submitted to run on the compute nodes using the LSF command bsub.
 The bsub command can be made from the command line, but it is convenient to use a script file.
 Consider the following file "runpmonte" consisting of the lines

 #! /bin/csh #BSUB -W 5 #BSUB -n 4 #BSUB -o /share/gwhowell/chap03/pmonte.out.%J #BSUB -e /share/gwhowell/chap03/pmonte.err.%J #BSUB -J pmonte mpiexec_hydra ./pmonteBefore submitting the job for execution, set environmental variables.
 In this case suppose that pmonte has been compiled by using one of the intel compilers.
 Then use

 bsub < runpmonte